Easy & Authentic Huevos Rancheros

-The holidays are nearly upon us, and when family comes to town there’s nothing I love more than having a big brunch to usher in the season.
 This delicious and authentic Huevos Rancheros recipe is a family favorite.
-The sauce is packed with veggies and is topped with a sunny side up egg, making it a perfect hearty breakfast for the cooler months.
+The sauce is packed with veggies and is topped with a sunny side up egg, making it a perfect hearty breakfast or brunch.

 What is huevos rancheros?